 Diffused Unpatterned Alopecia – DUPA

-A microscopic evaluation of the scalp generally shows significant miniaturization (fineness) of scalp hair diffusely.
-DUPA can be seen in both men and women but its female type may at times be mistaken with typical female patterned baldness due to its close similarities.
+A microscopic evaluation of the scalp of a patient generally shows significant miniaturization (fineness) of scalp hair diffusely.
+DUPA is not typically seen in only one gender and can found in both male and female patients.
+The female version of DUPA can sometimes be identified incorrectly as typical female patterned baldness due to the close similarities between the two conditions.

 A thorough medical evaluation, along with the appropriate supporting lab work to rule out other causes of diffuse hair loss, is always warranted before determining the eligibility of a person for a hair restoration procedure.

 Can a Hair Transplant be performed for a person with DUPA?